deponian/logalize/readme.md

     # patterns with higher priority will be painted earlier
     # default priority is 0
     priority: 10
-    # the same fields are used here as in log formats (see above)
+    # the same fields are used here as in formats (see above)
     regexp: (\d\d\d)
-    # patterns can have alternatives just like in log formats
+    # patterns can have alternatives just like in formats
     alternatives:
       - regexp: (2\d\d)
         name: 2xx